-Figure 7 gives the complete grammar for AIK input.
+Figure 8 gives the complete grammar for AIK input.
 In reality, it is two grammars with many rules in common but different start symbols; specifications starts the specification grammar and instructions starts the assembly language grammar.
 This is the actual grammar used to construct the tool, but all actions and C code have been removed to improve readability.
 This grammar is not even close to being LL(1), but ANTLR handles it efficiently.
-There is a minor ambiguity when two expressions may appear in sequence and the second one has a unary sign; unless the second is parenthesized, it will be parsed as the second part of an expression using the corresponding binary operator.
+There is a minor ambiguity caused by the fact that, unlike C, AIK allows two expressions to appear in sequence.
+If second one has a unary sign, it will be parsed as the second part of an expression using the corresponding binary operator.
 For example, x - y is ambiguous, but will be parsed as x-y; use x (-y) to cause the other interpretation.